NextDotID/docs/docs/faq.md

 ### **Role Clarification**

 RelationService serves as a relation aggregator and does not create new relationships.
-Consequently, we do no need to issue any "token-like" entities.
+Consequently, we do not need to issue any "token-like" entities.

 ## **Should I Use the "Official" Instance of RelationService in My Production Environment?**